quible-io/vendors-jade/README.md

+# Purpose
+This is a forked version of the original jocker/jade repo that implements a fix (https://github.com/Joker/jade/issues/57) allowing to deal with nested `mixin` blocks.

 # Jade.go - template engine for Go (golang)
 Package jade (github.com/Joker/jade) is a simple and fast template engine implementing Jade/Pug template.
 Jade precompiles templates to Go code or generates html/template.